deburky/language-models/credit-knowledge/README.md

    -d '{"query": "What is AI underwriter?"}'
 ```

-Or using RAG Chain from LangServe:
+Using RAG Chain from LangServe:

 ```zsh
 curl -X POST http://localhost:8000/rag-chain/invoke \